Vettabase/vagrant-boilerplate/README.md

 # vagrant-boiletplate

-This is a boilerplate for a standard Vettabase Vagrantfiles.
+This is a boilerplate for standard Vagrantfiles, developed by Vettabase.

 A Vagrantfile created starting from this boilerplate is supposed to support many configuration variables to produce customised Vagrant boxes.